 10 nice things to do for friends, family, and neighbors

 You know those gorgeous mums you see everywhere this time of year?
 When you grab some to brighten up your yard, pick up an extra pot.
-There are plenty of people around you—receptionists, administrative assistants, harried coworkers, nurses, teachers, busy neighbors—who would appreciate some fall flowers.
+Or take some of our tips on turning flowers from your garden into easy-but-thoughtful arrangments.
+There are plenty of people around you—receptionists, administrative assistants, harried co-workers, nurses, teachers, busy neighbors—who would appreciate some fall flowers.

 Round up the family and rake some leaves.
 You can stick to your neighborhood or head to the grandparents’ house.
 Or look for a project like Christmas in October that does yard work and winterizes homes for folks who need a hand.